Benefits of 5S: Is Lean 5S just Housekeeping?

 5S is a team-based approach that requires the involvement of everyone in the specific area being improved, as well as involving people from outside the area for additional ideas.
 5S is very much a hands-on tool; all those involved should expect to be involved in every aspect of the implementation, from clearing out the clutter to cleaning, audits, and continual improvement.

 5S is not a once-off activity.
-The organization should encourage continual improvement of the workplace and promote a lack of tolerance for things that are not to standard.
+The organization should encourage continuous improvement of the workplace and promote a lack of tolerance for things that are not to standard.

 5S Builds a Firm Foundation for All Other Improvements

 5S does not just tidy your work environment as you would do for the visit of the chairman of the board or some other local dignitary.
-It is an ongoing and sustained improvement in how your organize your work place.
+It is an ongoing and sustained improvement in how you organize your workplace.

 But one of the most important parts of 5S is that of standardizing your work (the 4th step of 5S - Seiketsu).
 Standardization provides you with that firm foundation on which all other improvements can be built.
 Until you have a repeatable and stable process, you have no idea what is causing your problems and no way to ensure that improvements will either make a difference or even remain effective.